TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 ### Phase 1: "Borrowing Energy"

 Let's first look at the **Buck** converter when its high-frequency switch is turned *on*.
-Here is the relevant part of the schematics:
+Here the schematics are very simple:

 <img src="images/buck_on.png" width="100%" height="100%" />

+The only new thing is a *coil* that needs to be passed on the way to the load.

-On its way to the load, the input voltage flows through the *coil*.
-A *coil* is just like another load switched in series, and it consumes energy (to create a magnetic field).
+A *coil* is just like another load. and it consumes energy, too, just like any other load or resistor (to create a magnetic field).

-Until the magnetic field is fully created and stabilizes, the *coil* acts just like a *resistor* in a *voltage divider* and reduces the voltage.
+Until the magnetic field is fully created and stabilizes, the *coil* acts like a *resistor* in a simple *voltage divider* and reduces the voltage.

-Unlike a *resistor* though, the *coil* did not just dissipate the energy through heat, but it "invested" the energy into a magnetic field.
+Unlike a *resistor* though, the *coil* does not dissipate the energy, but "invests" it into a magnetic field.
+Magnetic fields store energy and can give it back.
+Dissipated heat from a resistor won't come back.

 Which brings us to the second half of operation: the *off* phase.

 ### Phase 2: Running From Borrowed Energy Only